Quantifying resilience for distribution system customers with SALEDI: SALEDI and SAIDI

 \subsection{Results}

-Table \ref{utilitydata} describes the utility data, calculated quantities, and the values of SALEDI and ALED for the complete data of the last $n_{\rm year}$ years of each utility, where $n_{\rm year}$ is determined to ensure an $\rm RSE_{SAL} \approx 0.1$ as discussed in section~\ref{sec:PracticalDetails}.
-Fig.~\ref{fig:salediOfAllUtilities} shows how SALEDI varies when calculated over a sliding window of length $n_{\rm year}$.
+Table \ref{utilitydata} describes the utility data, calculated quantities, and the values of SALEDI and ALED for the complete data of the last $n_{\rm year}^{\rm min}$ years of each utility, where $n_{\rm year}^{\rm min}$ is determined to ensure that SALEDI's relative standard error $\rm RSE_{SAL} = 0.1$ as discussed in section~\ref{sec:PracticalDetails}.
+Fig.~\ref{fig:salediOfAllUtilities} shows how SALEDI varies when calculated over a sliding window of length $n_{\rm year}^{\rm min}$ rounded to an integer number of years.
 Indeed, Fig.~\ref{fig:salediOfAllUtilities} shows SALEDI describing the power system resilience with respect to large event customer impacts with low variability.
 The low variability of SALEDI is explained and quantified in section \ref{theory}.
 The only heavily urbanized case we consider is utility 5, and this might explain its lower SALEDI and ALED and higher resilience.